Supported by industry

 The greater Portland area is the economic and cultural center of Maine.
 Its industrial base is very different from the rest of the state.
 Whereas industry in the rest of the state is concentrated on natural resource-based industries such as paper mills and agriculture, the greater Portland area enjoys the presence of a substantial number of high technology firms, such as Fairchild Semiconductor, Texas Instruments, Bath Iron Works, IDEXX, and Lanco Assembly Systems.
 All of these firms need engineers to design and develop their products.
-The electrical and the mechanical engineering programs at USM have been developed and approved at the urging of local industrial firms and have received contributions from them to launch the programs.
+Our programs have been developed and approved at the urging of local industrial firms and have received contributions to launch the programs.

-The USM Bachelor of Science in Electrical Engineering (BSEE) program was approved by the University of Maine System’s Board of Trustees (BOT) in 1989.
-The Bachelor of Science in Mechanical Engineering (BSME) program was approved by the BOT in the spring of 2007 and was housed in the same department that delivers the BSEE program, so that synergy between the programs could be more effectively exploited.
+The department was founded upon our original Bachelor of Science in Electrical Engineering (BSEE) program which was approved by the University of Maine System’s Board of Trustees (BOT) in 1989.
+The Bachelor of Science in Mechanical Engineering (BSME) program was approved by the BOT in the spring of 2007 and was housed in the same department to exploit synergies between the programs and graduate well-rounded engineering professionals.
 The BSEE and the BSME programs are both accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET), http://www.abet.org.
-Click here to view our Mission Statement.

 Consistent with ABET’s Engineering Accreditation Commission guidelines, the following is a list of Program Educational Objectives (PEOs) attained by our graduates:

 - transfer their acquired skills to a variety of contexts and endeavors; and